 In general, libraries are considered as inclusive institutions, where all users expect to receive the same level of service regardless of personal characteristics such as age, gender, marital status, race, religion, sexual orientation or social class.

-Indeed statistics presented in Taking part focus on: diversity published by the UK’s Department for Media, Culture and Sport show how public libraries compare favourably with other arts, cultural and heritage sector organisations.
+Indeed statistics presented in Taking part focus on: diversity published by the UK’s Department for Media, Culture and Sport show that public libraries compare favourably with other arts, cultural and heritage sector organisations.
 For example, they engage proportionately more of the black and minority ethnic adult population than they do white adults (p.4), and equally with all members of the population whether or not they have a long standing illness or disability (p.5).
 In addition, the difference evident in public libraries’ levels of engagement between different socio-economic groups is the narrowest in the sector (p.6), and, unlike other arts, cultural and heritage organisations, the greater proportion of library users comprises lower (as opposed to higher) income groups (p.7).
 The figures presented in the report thus show how UK public libraries promote inclusivity by serving the most diverse set of audiences in the sector.

 However, when libraries are regarded as workplaces, the position is not so encouraging.
 While undertaking the Workforce Mapping Project (commissioned by CILIP and ARA in 2014/15) my team within the Centre for Social Informatics, along with colleagues in the Employment Research Institute, at Edinburgh Napier University uncovered some important findings on the diversity of the UK’s information workforce.

 - First, it has low ethnic diversity.
 96.7% of its membership identify as ‘white’.
 This figure is higher than that of the general working population: 87.5% identify as ‘white’ in UK Labour Force Survey statistics.